-The terms dense and tenuous used here as descriptive terms, and not absolute notions.
-For instance, we will see that Pluto and Triton have dense atmospheres in our nomenclature, while their surface pressures is of the order of 10~$\upmu$bar, which is by no means a high value.
-Moreover, the fact that an atmosphere is able or not to focus the stellar rays to the shadow center depends on the observer distance $\Delta$ and the wavelength $\lambda$.
-Thus an atmosphere may be dense for for some large values of $\Delta$, and tenuous for smaller values of $\Delta$, as seen in Fig~\ref{fig_tenuous_vs_dense}.
+The terms dense and tenuous are used here as descriptive terms and not absolute notions.
+For instance, Pluto and Triton have dense atmospheres in our nomenclature, while their surface pressures is of the order of 10~$\upmu$bar, which is by no means a high value.
+Moreover, the fact that an atmosphere is able or not to focus the stellar rays onto the shadow center depends on the observer distance, $\Delta$, and the wavelength, $\lambda$.
+Thus an atmosphere may be dense for some large values of $\Delta$ and tenuous for smaller values of $\Delta$, as seen in Fig~\ref{fig_tenuous_vs_dense}.

-Considering the dense atmosphere case, the closest-approach distances $R_1$ and $R_2$ are given as a function of $r$ through the implicit equations\footnote{In the rest of the paper and by convention, we will replace $\approx$ by = when no new approximation is introduced.}
+Considering the dense atmosphere case, the closest-approach distances $R_1$ and $R_2$ are given as a function of $r$ through the implicit equations\footnote{In the rest of the paper and by convention, we replace $\approx$ by = when no new approximation is introduced.}

-Because $d\nu/dR < 0$, and also $d\omega/dR < 0$, two rays passing at different distances $R$ diverge, causing a decay of the stellar flux.
+Because $d\nu/dR < 0$, and also $d\omega/dR < 0$, two rays passing at different distances $R$ diverge, which causes a decay of the stellar flux.
 Its value, normalized to the unocculted stellar flux, is obtained from the conservation of energy for each image,

 The index $\bot$ indicates that this flux results from the differential refraction of the rays perpendicular to an assumed rectilinear limb.
 Because ${\rm d}\omega/{\rm d}R < 0$, we have $\phi_\perp (r) < 1$, i.e. a decrease of flux.
-Differential refraction is the dominant effect during the occultation until very close to the shadow center, where the limb curvature causes a ray focusing, resulting in an increase of flux by a factor $R/r$.
+Differential refraction is the dominant effect during the occultation until very close to the shadow center, where the limb curvature causes a ray focusing that results in an increase of flux by a factor $R/r$.
 Thus, the flux received by a telescope centered at P from any one of the stellar images is

-Near the shadow center, $R_1 \approx R_2 := R$ and the two stellar images send equal fluxes to the telescope, so that the central flash profile in the geometrical optics approximation is
+Near the shadow center, $R_1 \approx R_2 \approx R_{\rm CF}$ and the two stellar images send equal fluxes to the telescope, so that the central flash profile in the geometrical optics approximation is